-Marshfield Clinic and Sanford are both located in rural areas — a fact that can be a negative for some physicians who’ve trained in big cities.
-Recognizing that many candidates have misperceptions about rural life is the first step in showing them what it can be like living in a smaller city or town.
+Marshfield Clinic Health System and Sanford Health are both located in rural areas — a fact that can be a negative for some physicians who’ve trained in big cities.
+Recognizing that many candidates have misperceptions about rural life has been the first step in showing them what it can be like living in a smaller city or town.

 2. Showcase your facility